 The two main differences between a physical and online event are the timeline and the environment.

 For the former, online events have no strict timeline meaning that sponsors can engage with attendees for a longer period of time, namely through on-demand content available after the event.
-And for the latter, without the physical venue there are none of the kiosks, photobooths and merch that you’d usually expect to see.
+And for the latter, without the physical venue there are none of the kiosks, programs and other merch that you’d usually expect to find.

 So as you can see, there are plenty of options out there, it’s just a case of getting creative and pushing the boundaries of what can be done in an online environment.